 This Halloween party game for adults forces your guests to appreciate the decorating job you did for your Halloween party.
 Give your guests a list of questions related to your decorations, such as "How many pumpkins are on the porch?"
 Then, have your guests race around your house to find the answers.
 The person who finishes first with all of the correct answers wins.

 Everything Halloween A-Z

-This Halloween party game from Party Games Now includes a free printable worksheet.
-Set a timer for eight minutes, and then have guests fill in as many Halloween-related words as they can on the worksheet that start with each letter of the alphabet.
+This Halloween word game free printable worksheet makes setting up this activity a snap.
+Set a timer for eight minutes, and then have guests fill in as many Halloween-related words as they can on the worksheet that starts with each letter of the alphabet.
 The person with the most words gets a prize.

 Spooky Halloween Boggle

-Party Games Now offers a free printable Halloween Boggle game.
-The board includes some spooky Halloween-related words.
-Simply set a timer, and have guests find as many of the words as they can.
+A spooky Boggle game is another fun word game.
+Hand out these free printable Halloween Boggle worksheets to get started, The Boggle preset board includes some spooky Halloween-related words.
+Set a timer and ask guests to find as many of the words as they can.

 Mind Reader Game

 In this mindreading Halloween game, a test subject is chosen to complete a series of phrases on a paper questionnaire.
 After they've answered, then all the other guests have their chance to see who can "read the mind" of the test subject.
 Have them guess how the subject completed each phrase.
 The person who gets the most right wins.Continue to 37 of 39 below.